 Intrinsic muscles are weak.
 Ulnar fingers tend to be more normal and functional than the radial digits.
 Syndactyly of some of the digits may be present.

 Metacarpals diverge, and there is a cleft in the palm.

-Anteroposterior and lateral views are routine x-rays are sufficient to arrive at diagnosis of ulnar dimelia.
+Anteroposterior and lateral views are routine x-rays are sufficient to arrive at a diagnosis of ulnar dimelia.
 Any associated anomaly is investigated accordingly.

-The surgical correction is delayed till age of one year and till that time orthosis may be used if required.
+The surgical correction is delayed till the age of one year and till that time orthosis may be used if required.

-The disease requires surgical intervention for creation of thumb (Pollicization).
+The disease requires surgical intervention for the creation of thumb (Pollicization).
 The most normal preaxial digit is chosen for pollicization.
 The intervening supernumerary one or two digits are ablated by filleting.

 The excess skin is utilized to create a thumb web.

 The remaining divergent metacarpals may be osteotomized to close the palmar cleft.
 A free tendon graft is used to hold the metacarpals together.